I Eat Your Skin: Distribution

 I Eat Your Skin premiered in Los Angeles on May 5, 1971.
 It was distributed by Cinemation Industries to drive-in theatres with I Drink Your Blood on a "mandatory" double feature; i.e., theatre owners were required to show both films as a double feature.

-I Eat Your Skin has had a long life on television and in revival theatres.
+Trailers for the double feature only showed footage of I Drink Your Blood and made no mention of I Eat Your Skin being in black and white.

 On TV, Elvira's Movie Macabre aired the film twice, the first time in 1981 when the program was still a local show in Los Angeles and again in 2011 when the program was in nationwide syndication.
 It was also shown on Temple University TV in July 2016 as part of the Saturday Night Fright Special.
 And the non-profit Arroyo Channel in Pasadena, California ran the film in July 2018 on its Horror Host Theatre-Bordello of Horror program.

-Recent theatrical screenings include the Mahoney Drive-In in Lehighton, Pennsylvania in October 2015 and Quentin Tarantino's New Beverley Cinema in Los Angeles in January 2017.
+The film was screened at the Mahoning Drive-In Theater in Lehighton, Pennsylvania on October 2, 2015 and at Quentin Tarantino's New Beverly Cinema in Los Angeles on January 10, 2017, both as a double feature with I Drink Your Blood.
 It was also screened as part of the Majestic Science Theatre 3000 film series at the Majestic Theatre in Corvallis, Oregon in October 2018.

 Reception

-A complaint made by reviewers is that despite the title I Eat Your Skin, no skin is eaten during the film.